 This paper examines the only-child effect and birth order effect on educational outcomes.
 The results show that the academic performance of only children is significantly better than that of children with siblings.
 This is a result of differences in parental material and nonmaterial resources, the closeness of parent-child relationships, and the difference of personality traits.
-The conclusions presented in this paper can guide parenting decisions and human capital investment in children.
+Comparing to children with siblings, the only children are beneficial to have more money and concern from parents.
+Also, they feel closer to parents than children with siblings do.
+A higher grade of openness and extraversion help the educational outcomes of only children, as well.